Last updated on May 20, 2022.

-If you have COVID-19 symptoms (fever, cough, shortness of breath), consider a telehealth visit or nurseline advice before seeking in-person care.
+If you have COVID-19 symptoms, consider a telehealth visit or nurseline advice.
 Ask your primary care provider if they offer telehealth visits, or call one of Colorado’s nurselines.

 If you are having a medical emergency, call 911.
 Tell the dispatcher your symptoms.
 If possible, put on a face mask before emergency medical services arrive or immediately after they arrive.

-- Telehealth can reduce your risk of getting sick by limiting your exposure to others.
+- Telehealth can reduce your risk of getting sick or spreading the virus by limiting your exposure to others.

 - Telehealth can help you get medical advice faster.